scottiepowell/gh-pages-blog.github.io/_posts/2022-06-23-moving-disks-with-qm-command.md.md

 the output of the command will be all the storage locations, below is the directory to move storage

     dir: barra-usb-4tb-vm
     path /mnt/4tb-barracuda
     content rootdir,images,vztmpl
     nodes proxmox1
     prune-backups keep-all=1
     shared 0

-Format, for this particular VM i want to change the format from RAW to qcow2, we can do this with the --format option
+Format, for this particular VM i want to change the format from RAW to qcow2, we can do this with the '--format qcow2' option

 The full command to move the vm is below: